tgmarinho/poc-ts-doc/README.md

 ### Hi Docs

-> Poc to build project with tsup and tsc, generate the documentation TSDOC standard
+> Sample project with tsup and tsc, generates the documentation TSDOC standard and typedoc tool

 ### Markdown
 ![](./screenshots/1.png)